RobGaughan/OS-Ticket-Prerequisites-and-Installation/README.md

 Configure the following sections:

+> [!NOTE]
+> Configure your own names and email the following is what I configured make sure to fill out all the following selections
+>
+> Username/Password as well as The MySQL Sections should be the same as mine

 | Selection      | Configuration             |
 | -------------- | ------------------------- |
 | Helpdesk Name  | Rob's Helpdesk            |